bee42/docker-on-rpi-lab/examples/docker/rpi-prometheus/README.md

   bee42/rpi-node-exporter
 ```

-## Add monitoring infra containers only to to specific machines
+## Add monitoring infrastructure containers only to to specific machines

-/etc/docker/daemon.json
+`/etc/docker/daemon.json`

 ```
 {